-Set 1: these diagrams contribute to \mathcal{M} .
-Beyond leading order diagrams occur that involve the creation and annihilation of additional "virtual" particles.
-Such higher-order contributions are called loop corrections.
+Set 1: these diagrams contribute to $\mathcal{M}$ .
+Beyond leading order diagrams occur that involve

 Set 2: these diagrams involve disconnected vacuum bubbles, which will again exponentiate to an overall phase factor that is irrelevant for physical observables!
 These graphs take into account the energy shift between the ground state of the free theory and the ground state of the interacting theory with respect to which scattering takes place.
 So, indeed only fully connected diagrams matter!